bajamircea/bajamircea.github.io/_posts/2018-06-23-linked-lists-options.markdown

 # Thread safety

 There is the option to use synchronization primitives such as compare-and-swap that support concurrent usage from multiple threads.
+Sometimes these are presented as lock-free lists, but bear in mind that lock-free does not mean synchronization-free, so the actual difference in performance compared with a list synchronized with locks needs to be measured, don't assume the "free" one is faster.

 # Conclusion